William Butler (1790–1850)

-William Butler Jr. (February 1, 1790 – September 25, 1850) was an American physician, slaveholder, and United States representative from South Carolina.
+William Butler Jr. (February 1, 1790 – September 25, 1850) was an American medical doctor, slaveholder, and United States representative from South Carolina.
 He was a son of William Butler (1759–1821), brother of Andrew Butler, and father of Matthew Calbraith Butler, all of whom served in the United States Congress.

 Early life

 Butler was born near the present town of Saluda, South Carolina on February 1, 1790.
 He was a son of William Butler (1759–1821) and Behethland Foote (née Moore) Butler (1764–1853).
-Among his siblings was brother Andrew Butler, a Democratic U.S. Senator from North Carolina.
+Among his siblings was brother Andrew Butler, a Democratic U.S. Senator from South Carolina.
 Pierce Mason Butler was Governor of South Carolina from 1836 to 1838.

 He graduated from South Carolina College at Columbia, South Carolina in 1810.
 He had studied medicine and was licensed to practice.

 Career

 During the War of 1812, he served as a United States Navy surgeon at the Battle of New Orleans.
 Butler served in the Navy until June 6, 1820, when he resigned.

 In 1825, he moved to Greenville, South Carolina where he began practice as a country doctor.
 He was elected as a Whig to the Twenty-seventh Congress (March 4, 1841 – March 3, 1843).
 He served as agent of the Cherokee Indians from May 29, 1849, until his death the following year.